Air Materiel Command: Air Service Command

 In May 1943 the air depot control area commands were redesignated air service commands with appropriate geographical designations, and from then to the end of the war the ASC conducted its operations in the continental United States through its eleven air service commands, each serving a separate geographical area.
 These air service commands included the Middletown Air Service Command (Olmsted Field, Middletown, Pennsylvania), Mobile ASC, Ogden Air Service Command, Oklahoma City Air Service Command, Rome Air Service Command, Sacramento Air Service Command, the San Antonio Air Service Command, the San Bernardino Air Service Command, Warner Robins Air Service Command, Warner Robins, as well as five-six others.
 In 1944 the air service commands were redesignated air technical service commands.

-The Materiel Division was assumed responsibility for R&D and procurement, and was redesignated Air Corps Materiel Command on April 1, 1942.
-This became Air Force Materiel Command in April 1942; Materiel Command in April 1943, and AAF Materiel Command on January 15, 1944.

-On July 17, 1944, Air Service Command and AAF Materiel Command were placed under a new organization, AAF Materiel and Services.

-On August 31, 1944, AAF Materiel and Services was redesignated Army Air Forces Technical Service Command.
+The Materiel Division was assumed responsibility for R&D and procurement, and was redesignated Air Corps Materiel Command on 1 April 1942.
+This became Air Force Materiel Command in April 1942; Materiel Command in April 1943, and AAF Materiel Command on 15 January 1944.
+On 17 July 1944, Air Service Command and AAF Materiel Command were placed under a new organization, AAF Materiel and Services.
+On 31 August 1944, AAF Materiel and Services was redesignated Army Air Forces Technical Service Command.

-The 4000th Army Air Forces Base Unit (Command) was among units assigned directly to AAFTSC when it was established at Wright-Patterson Field on April 1, 1944.
+The 4000th Army Air Forces Base Unit (Command) was among units assigned directly to AAF Technical Service Command when it was established at Wright-Patterson Field on 1 April 1944.
+Chico Army Air Field transferred to the ATSC on 15 October 1944.